-Five-Year Review: Non-signatory Sri Lanka has not articulated its position on accession to the convention, but it has participated as an observer in all of the convention’s Meetings of States Parties since 2011.
-Sri Lanka states that it has never used or stockpiled cluster munitions.
-It is not known to have produced or transferred cluster munitions.
+Summary: Non-signatory Sri Lanka has not articulated its position on accession to the convention, but it has participated as an observer in the convention’s annual meetings since 2011 and attended the First Review Conference in September 2015.

 The Democratic Socialist Republic of Sri Lanka has not acceded to the Convention on Cluster Munitions.